Clicca sul tasto ON AIR e ascolta i KATARTIKA

 ENGLISH VERSION : KATARTIKA

-Welcome to the future of music with INDIE STORM , the stage that shines a light on emerging talents from the independent scene.
+Welcome to the future of music with INDIE STORM, the stage that shines a light on emerging talents from the independent scene.

-For more information, contact info.
+For information, write to info.

 Intervista scritta